rubenwardy/minetest_modding_book/_en/map/abms.md

 For nodes which are uncommon or already use metadata, such as furnaces and machines, node timers should be used instead.
-Node timers do not require scanning a MapBlock, but they do require slightly more memory and storage to keep track of running timers.
+Node timers don't involve searching all loaded nodes to find matches, but instead require slightly more memory and storage for the tracking of running timers.

 * [Registering an ABM](#registering-an-abm)